pathwaycom/llm-app/templates/question_answering_rag/README.md

 - The code can poll these sources at configured intervals, so when new documents appear or existing ones change, they are automatically parsed and re-indexed in real-time.

 2. **Parsing & Splitting**
-Using [Unstructured](https://unstructured.io/) (through Pathway’s [`ParseUnstructured`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/parsers#pathway.xpacks.llm.parsers.ParseUnstructured)) and [TokenCountSplitter](https://pathway.com/developers/api-docs/pathway-xpacks-llm/splitters#pathway.xpacks.llm.splitters.TokenCountSplitter), documents are chunked into smaller parts.
+Using [Docling](https://www.docling.ai/) (through Pathway’s [`DoclingParser`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/parsers#pathway.xpacks.llm.parsers.DoclingParser)) and [TokenCountSplitter](https://pathway.com/developers/api-docs/pathway-xpacks-llm/splitters#pathway.xpacks.llm.splitters.TokenCountSplitter), documents are parsed and chunked into smaller parts.

 3. **Embedding**
 Via [`OpenAIEmbedder`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/embedders#pathway.xpacks.llm.embedders.OpenAIEmbedder), the chunks get turned into embeddings.
 You can substitute your own embedder if you wish.

 4. **Indexing**
-Using [`BruteForceKnnFactory`](https://pathway.com/developers/api-docs/pathway-stdlib/indexing#pathway.stdlib.indexing.BruteForceKnnFactory), the embeddings are stored in a vector index.
+Using [`USearchKnnFactory`](https://pathway.com/developers/api-docs/indexing#pathway.stdlib.indexing.UsearchKnnFactory), the embeddings are stored in a vector index.
 This is all streaming as well, so new embeddings are added or updated automatically.

 5. **Serving**
 - We create a [`SummaryQuestionAnswerer`](https://pathway.com/developers/api-docs/pathway-xpacks-llm/question_answering#pathway.xpacks.llm.question_answering.SummaryQuestionAnswerer) (as specified in `app.py`), which can handle both question-answering and summarization requests.